 - the World YWCA, located in Switzerland, and other YWCAs that offer opportunities to members of Australian YWCAs and other similar organisations; and

-third parties including United States-based service providers DropBox, SurveyMonkey, Mailchimp, Eventbrite and Google Analytics.
+- third parties including United States-based service providers SurveyMonkey, Meta, Mailchimp, HubSpot and Humanitix and.

 If you do not provide us with the personal information we need, some or all of the following may occur: